PatilShreyas/Foodium/README.md

 **Foodium** is a sample food blog 🍲 Android application 📱 built to demonstrate use of *Modern Android development* tools.
 Dedicated to all Android Developers with ❤️.

 ## About
-Foodium app implements *Material Design* and *MVVM Architecture*.
 It simply loads **Posts** data from API and stores it in persistence storage (i.e. SQLite Database).
 Posts will be always loaded from local database.
 Remote data (from API) and Local data is always synchronized.
 - This makes it offline capable 😃.
+- Clean and Simple Material UI.
 - It supports dark theme too 🌗.

 *Dummy API is used in this app.
 JSON response is statically hosted [here](https://patilshreyas.github.io/DummyFoodiumApi/api/posts/)*.